tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## HCL OneTest Virtualization

-The HCL OneTest Virtualization plug-in for UrbanCode Deploy provides a step to Run HCL OneTest virtualization.
+The HCL OneTest Virtualization plug-in for UrbanCode Deploy provides a step to Run HCL OneTest virtualization.    **Platform Support** * This plug-in runs on all operating systems that are supported by the UrbanCode Deploy agent (except for z/OS)
-**Platform Support**

 ---